 The STK500, JTAG ICE, avr910, and avr109/butterfly use the serial port to communicate with the PC.
-The STK500, JTAG ICE, and avr910 contain on-board logic to control the programming of the target device.
+The STK600, JTAG ICE mkII, AVRISP mkII, USBasp, and USBtinyISP programmers communicate through the USB, using libusb as a platform abstraction layer.
+The STK500, STK600, JTAG ICE, and avr910 contain on-board logic to control the programming of the target device.
 The avr109 bootloader implements a protocol similar to avr910, but is actually implemented in the boot area of the target's flash ROM, as opposed to being an external device.
 The fundamental difference between the two types lies in the protocol used to control the programmer.
-The avr910 protocol is very simplistic and can easily be used as the basis for a simple, home made programer since the firmware is available online.
+The avr910 protocol is very simplistic and can easily be used as the basis for a simple, home made programmer since the firmware is available online.
 On the other hand, the STK500 protocol is more robust and complicated and the firmware is not openly available.
 The JTAG ICE also uses a serial communication protocol which is similar to the STK500 firmware version 2 one.
-However, as the JTAG ICE is intented to allow on-chip debugging as well as memory programming, the protocol is more sophisticated.
+However, as the JTAG ICE is intended to allow on-chip debugging as well as memory programming, the protocol is more sophisticated.
 (The JTAG ICE mkII protocol can also be run on top of USB.)
 Only the memory programming functionality of the JTAG ICE is supported by AVRDUDE.
-For the JTAG ICE mkII, JTAG, debugWire and ISP mode are supported.
+For the JTAG ICE mkII, JTAG, debugWire and ISP mode are supported, provided it has a firmware revision of at least 4.14 (decimal).
 See below for the limitations of debugWire.
+For ATxmega devices, the JTAG ICE mkII is supported in PDI mode, provided it has a revision 1 hardware and firmware version of at least 5.37 (decimal).

 The AVR Dragon is supported in all modes (ISP, JTAG, HVSP, PP, debugWire).
-(High-voltage programming is not yet supported.)
 When used in JTAG and debugWire mode, the AVR Dragon behaves similar to a JTAG ICE mkII, so all device-specific comments for that device will apply as well.
 When used in ISP mode, the AVR Dragon behaves similar to an AVRISP mkII (or JTAG ICE mkII in ISP mode), so all device-specific comments will apply there.
 In particular, the Dragon starts out with a rather fast ISP clock frequency, so the -B bitclock option might be required to achieve a stable ISP communication.
+For ATxmega devices, the AVR Dragon is supported in PDI mode, provided it has a firmware version of at least 6.11 (decimal).